kubevault/website/content/docs/v2023.9.7/guides/secret-engines/mongodb/overview.md

 mongo-engine   Success   10s
 ```

-Since the status is `Success`, the Elasticsearch secret engine is enabled and successfully configured.
+Since the status is `Success`, the MongoDB secret engine is enabled and successfully configured.
 You can use `kubectl describe secretengine -n <namepsace> <name>` to check for error events, if any.

 ## Create MongoDB Role